agoleo/carpenter/README.md

 # Introduction

+Please note, this project is a WIP at very early stage and it is not suitable for real cases yet since it lacks documentation and it is subjected to major changes.

 Carpenter allows to build a project with different "components".
 Each component is located in a folder and shall contain the file build.yaml, we call it the 'build manifest'.